jonasbn/til/carton/pass_flags_to_arguments_to_exec.md

 $ carton exec -- prove -v
 ```

-And your test output will be as verbose as you are used too.
+And your test output will be as verbose as you are used to.

 [Source: Github](https://github.com/perl-carton/carton/issues/151)